+We have been operating our all-outdoor programs safely over the past year which helps us feel confident to be returning to a full program schedule.
 We have made our environment, already outdoors, as safe as possible through health screenings, modifying our practices and increasing our hygiene.

 All program registrations have been designed to cohort the students.
 This keeps children within a single peer group to reduce the overlap between students, as recommended by the Department of Health.

 Tuition and Refund Policy